paulveillard/cybersecurity-architecture/README.md

 > A collection of awesome framework, libraries, learning tutorials, videos, webcasts, technical resources and cool stuff about Security Software Architecture & design patterns
 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

+## What is Secure Software Architecture?

+## What is Security By Design?
+**Security by design** focuses on preventing a cybersecurity breach rather than repairing the issue and restoring systems after a company has been hit by a cybersecurity breach.

+Also known as *secure by design*, security by design means that companies think about cybersecurity at the beginning of a project.
+Secure by design means that **software engineers have designed the software to be secure from the outset so as to reduce the likelihood of flaws that might compromise a company’s information security.**

 ## License